AANC Hall of Fame

 The AANC Hall of Fame recognizes individuals in North Carolina for their contributions, accomplishments, and service to the multifamily housing industry.

-- AANC is requesting each of the seven North Carolina affiliate’s Board of Directors to nominate up to 5
+- AANC is requests each of the seven North Carolina affiliate’s Board of Directors to nominate up to 5

 - Individuals being nominated should have at least 10 years of membership with at least 1 NC Affiliate.